silasbergen/STAT110-F17/Syllabus.md

 -   I am there in class with you, so as to better answer your questions as they arise.

-> All students will be required to work in groups, and there will be a
-> limit of 3 people per group.
-Students will submit their assignments to
-> D2L, and all students in a group will get the same homework grade.
-The
-> homework practice concepts learned in class.
-Homework assignment will
-> often require use of JMP or Tinkerplots. **Homework that is submitted
-> after I have uploaded a key will receive a 0.**
+I will alternate between randomly assigning you into groups (usually of 3), and allowing you to select your own groups.
+Students will submit their assignments to D2L, and all students in a group will get the same homework grade.
+The homework practice concepts learned in class.
+Homework assignment will often require use of JMP or Tinkerplots. **Homework that is submitted after I have uploaded a key will receive a 0.**

 *Two midterm exams (30%)*

-These exams will require you to demonstrate your *understanding* of the material as opposed to your ability to *memoriz*e certain concepts.
+These exams will require you to demonstrate your *understanding* of the material as opposed to your ability to *memorize* certain concepts.
 The format will primarily be a combination of short answer, multiple choice, and T/F. Exam dates will be announced at least one week in advance.
 Rescheduling of an exam will be permitted only if there is a